vriteio/vrite/apps/docs/src/content/docs/1-managing-content-in-kanban-dashboard.md

 slug: kanban-dashboard
 ---

 Managing content using traditional CMS tools is hard.
 Basic lists or tables just don’t cut it.
 It's especially difficult when working in teams or depending on a complex content production pipeline.
-You end up using many different tools, switching and copy-pasting between them, experiencing degraded UX and losing time.
+You end up using many different tools, switching and copy-pasting between them, experiencing degraded UX, and losing time.

 That's why Vrite approaches content management differently — by implementing a **Kanban dashboard** many developers and project managers are familiar with and enjoy using.